 After a 2003 coffee shop meeting near downtown Pittsburgh, a small team set out to develop true wireless power solutions that could both eliminate batteries and enable completely untethered devices that need no wires or charging surfaces.
 It was obvious to everyone in that meeting that long-range wireless power, or power over distance that could remotely charge enabled devices, would be a game changer for many industries and products.
 The team spent several years refining its wireless charging technology – which transmits a radio frequency (RF) whose energy can be “harvested” to power devices embedded with a small receiver – and entered the market at the 2007 Consumer Electronics Show (CES) where Powercast’s technology won CNET’s Best of CES for Emerging Technology.

 Solving real-world wireless charging challenges since 2007:

-Powercast has since helped customers solve many remote wireless charging challenges, powering their wireless sensor networks, waterproof designs, reusable smart bands, RFID tags and many other commercial and industrial devices, and is now embarking on solutions specifically designed to power consumer electronics devices.
-Along the way, the company has accumulated awards and created significant intellectual property (IP) surrounding RF-based wireless power, including 41 patents worldwide (21 in the U.S.) and 29 patents pending.
+Powercast has since helped customers solve many remote wireless charging challenges, powering their wireless sensor networks, waterproof designs, reusable smart bands, RFID tags and many other commercial and industrial devices, and in 2017 launched solutions designed to power consumer electronics devices.
+Along the way, the company has accumulated awards and created significant intellectual property (IP) surrounding RF-based wireless power, including 77 patents worldwide and 27 patents pending.

 How Powercast's patented technology works: